sguldemond/sguldemond.github.io/markdown/resume.md

     - Mobile app: VueJS PWA
     - Backend: Python Flask, Zenroom

-This project made money avaliable for continues research and development of the use of digital identity in the City of Amsterdam.
+This project made money available for continues research and development of the use of digital identity in the City of Amsterdam.

 - [Me presenting the project in Turin, Italy](https://www.vimeo.com/384562767)
 - [GitHub repository](https://www.github.com/Amsterdam/decode_passport_scanner)